-The heart of our activities is recording wildlife in Hertfordshire and how wildlife is responding to the changing environment over time.
-Therefore we need information and we shall be pleased to receive records of your wildlife observations.
+The heart of our activities is recording wildlife in Hertfordshire and discovering how wildlife is responding to the changing environment over time.
+To do this we need your wildlife observation records.

 1 - The species